MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 4. Review the important dates, provide feedback about why you are cancelling, then choose **Cancel subscription**.

     Your subscription will now appear in a **Disabled** state, and will have reduced functionality until it is deleted.
-For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires-0.md)
+For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires.md)

 ## Step 3: Uninstall Office (optional)

 If you cancelled your subscription, and didn't move users to a different subscription that includes Office, Office 365 will run in reduced functionality mode.
 When this happens, users can only read and print documents, and Office 365 applications will show [Unlicensed Product notifications](https://support.office.com/article/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx).
 To avoid any confusion, have your users [uninstall Office](https://support.office.com/article/9dd49b83-264a-477a-8fcc-2fdf5dbf61d8.aspx) from their machines.

-## See also
+## Related topics

 [Renew your subscription](renew-your-subscription.md)